cjaniake/med_llm/README.md

 Considering the cost and complexity of doing a full alignment of the model parameters using DPO, RLHF or any other method, it might make sense to try the RAG method, taking special care in the retrieval part not to mix different topics in context.

 In fact, an interesting approach could be to start with an intent classification, where the question is first classified into a specific topic, and then surface the relevant content about that topic and let the model process the context and answer the question based on the right piece of information.

+# Other considerations

+This is not production code, of course.
+So I won't go into detail about what's missing in that aspect.
+The idea was not to build an structured pipeline, but to test a hypothesis.